ncats/translator-modules/README.md

 ## 1. Workflows in Jupyter Notebooks

 See https://github.com/ncats/translator-workflows for numerous examples.
+The compatibility of classical Jupyter notebook  versions of the workflows has not been tested against the new micro  services noted above.

 [Back to top](#ncats-translator-modules)

-## 2. Running Complete Workflows as Python Scripts
+## 2. Running Complete Workflows in Custom Python Scripts

+### Usage

-A Python 3 command line script [WF2_automation.py script](./scripts) is currently provided that will directly execute the relevant modules and commands for the *NCATS Translator Workflow 2*.
+A sample Python 3 command line script [WF2_automation.py script](./scripts) is currently provided that will directly execute the relevant modules and commands for the *NCATS Translator Workflow 2*.

 To display the full parameters of the script, type:

 ```